 ANOINTING: The Holy Spirit descended.
 The dove, a symbol of the Holy Spirit, descended on Jesus.
 Water baptism acknowledges that the Holy Spirit has come to live in us.

-The meeting place and schedule is on the back of this brochure.
+Baptisms will be during celebration services on the 4th weekend of each month.
 You can also be baptized in the ocean in August at the “Triple B” (Beach, BBQ & Baptism) at Oxnard State Beach.

 • Wear clothes you don’t mind getting wet (color is unimportant)